1024mb/save-file-attrs/README.md

   -h, --help            show this help message and exit -i [%INPUT%], --input [%INPUT%]
-                        Set the input file containing the attributes to restore (Optional, default is ".saved-file-attrs" in
+                        Set the input file containing the attributes to restore.
+(Default is ".saved-file-attrs" in the
-                        current dir)
+                        current directory)
   -wp [%PATH%], --working-path [%PATH%]
-                        Set the working path, the attributes will be applied to the contents of this path (Default is the current directory)
+                        Set the working path.
+The attributes will be applied to the contents of this path if they are relative, ignored otherwise.
+(Default is the current directory) --no-print-modified   Don't print modified files and folders.
-  --no-print-modified   Don't print modified files and folders --no-print-skipped    Don't print skipped files and folders --no-print-excluded   Don't print excluded files and folders -cta, --copy-to-access
+  --no-print-skipped    Don't print skipped files and folders.
+  --no-print-excluded   Don't print excluded files and folders.
+  -cta, --copy-to-access
-                        Copy the creation dates to accessed dates -sp, --skip-permissions
+                        Copy the creation dates to the accessed date.
+  -sp, --skip-permissions
-                        Skip setting permissions
+                        Skip setting permissions.
-  -so, --skip-owner     Skip setting ownership
+  -so, --skip-owner     Skip setting ownership.
   -ex [%PATTERN_RULE% ...], --exclude [%PATTERN_RULE% ...]
                         Pattern rules to exclude, same format as git ignore rules.
   -if [%IGNORE-FILE%], --ignore-file [%IGNORE-FILE%]
-                        Ignore file containing pattern rules, same format as git ignore rules.
-(Optional) -eic, --exclusions-ignore-case
+                        File(s) containing pattern rules, same format as git ignore rules.
+  -eic, --exclusions-ignore-case
                         Ignore casing for exclusions.
   -sa, --skip-archive   Skip setting the "archive" attribute.
   -sh, --skip-hidden    Skip setting the "hidden" attribute.